Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Case Study

 We first consider the system without delays.
 The stiffness of the examined system is measured through the ratio $\mathcal{S} = |s^{\max}|/|s^{\min}|$ between the largest and smallest eigenvalue magnitudes $|s^{\max}|$ and $|s^{\min}|$ of the corresponding linearized model.
 In our case, $\mathcal{S} = 5300.53$.
 The examined system is small-signal stable and the two rightmost pairs of eigenvalues are $s_{1,2}=-0.694176\pm j0.808851$ with damping ratio $\zeta_{1,2}=65.1\%$ and ${s}_{3,4} = -0.013359 \pm j0.050441$ with damping ratio $\zeta_{3,4}=25.6\%$.

 We illustrate how the Theta method deforms numerically the dynamic modes of the system as the integration time step varies in the range $h \in [0.001,0.5]$~s.
 In particular, Fig.~\ref{fig:ND_TMa} shows the deformation of the most critical system modes (represented by the rightmost eigenvalues) for $\theta=0.5$ (\ac{tm}).
+To track the positions of the numerically deformed eigenvalues and ensure they are ordered in a consistent way, we check both the Euclidean distances of eigenvalues as well as the variations of the associated modal participation factors.
 Figures~\ref{fig:ND_TMb}--\ref{fig:ND_TMc} show a close-up of ${s}_1 = -0.694176+j0.808851$ and ${s}_3 = -0.013359+j0.050441$, with the corresponding deformed eigenvalues being denoted with $\hat{s}_1$ and $\hat{s}_3$, respectively.
 The plots indicate that the \ac{tm} is very accurate to approximate the system dynamics for small time steps, whereas for very large steps it introduces spurious underdamping, yet without compromising numerical stability.
 These results are as expected for a delay-free system.